oechsler/BareSharp/README.md

 *Bare uitilizes [MoonSharp](http://www.moonsharp.org) to implement the Lua scripting language.
 It is intended that you use Lua for scripting your games.
 But because Bare's API is written completly in C# and translated to Lua during runtime, you may use C# aswell for more advanced scripting or due to personal preference.*

-* *Known caveat: the integrated [Glide](https://bitbucket.org/jacobalbano/glide) tweening engine is not accessible through Lua!*
+* *Known caveat: the integrated [Glide](https://bitbucket.org/jacobalbano/glide) tweening engine is not accessible through Lua! ([use this instead](https://github.com/kikito/tween.lua))*

-Userdefined Lua scripts by deafult have to be placed in the `Scripts` subdirectory of your project and need to be marked as `Embedded resource` in Visual Studio. *For changing the default directory please have a look into Bare's Entrypoint class.*
+Userdefined Lua scripts by deafult are located in the `Scripts` subdirectory of your project and need to be marked as `Embedded resource` in Visual Studio. *For changing the default directory please have a look into Bare's Entrypoint class.*

-To enable Bare's scripting create file in the `Scripting` directory, name it `main.Lua` and mark it as `Embedded resource`.
-Just add the following code to it and you are ready to go.
+To enable Lua scripting create a file in the `Scripting` directory, name it `main.lua` and mark it as `Embedded resource`.
+Just add the following lines of code to it and you are done.

 ~~~lua
 function bare.start()